Early Years Foundation Stage Curriculum

 What is the Early Years Foundation Stage (EYFS)?

 The Early Years Foundation Stage statutory framework sets standards to enable early years providers to reflect the rich and personalised experience that many parents give their children at home.
 Staff deliver individualised learning and care that enhances the development of the children in their care and gives the children the best possible start in life.
-Every child is supported individually to make progress at their own pace and children who need extra support to fulfil their potential receive special consideration.

 The Early Years Foundation Stage Curriculum is made up of seven areas of learning; 3 prime areas and 4 specifics.

 - Physical Development

 Early Years Foundation Stage at Thorpe Lea Primary

 From September 2021, in Nursery and Reception we follow the new Development Matters 2021 which consists of these observation checkpoints:

 At Thorpe Lea, we are lucky enough to have 3 sessions for Nursery (session A, session B and 30 hours) and one Reception class.

 Half termly topics and themed weeks are used in both our Early Years classes as a creative vehicle in delivering the EYFS curriculum.
 As we are working towards an 'Early Years Unit'', all Early Years classes will focus on the same topic, allowing for topic-based, collaborative learning in our shared outdoor environment.

 Both our Nursery and Reception classrooms have been designed and organised to promote positive, engaging environments for the children to learn in.
 Both classes have designated areas of learning to support different areas of the EYFS curriculum.
 At Thorpe Lea Nursery and Primary school, we believe in the importance of outdoor learning and use our newly refurbished outdoor area regularly every day for our continuous provision and for adult-directed activities.